 RHA Behavioral Health is home to a nationally recognized program of behavioral health services for people who are Deaf or hard of hearing.
 This year alone we have provided consultation to the states of Georgia, Wisconsin, and Minnesota on service delivery and program development for services to this population.
-The RHA Deaf and Hard of Hearing (DHH) program is presenting at BreakOut, the only national Mental Health and Deafness conference in the nation, later this year.
+The RHA Deaf and Hard of Hearing (DHH) Program presented at BreakOut, the only national Mental Health and Deafness conference in the nation.

 The RHA DHH Program began with a Coastal Care contract in the Wilmington area in 2010.
-Smoky Mountain Center (SMC) soon followed suit, contracting with RHA to serve the western part of the state in 2011.
-OPC (Orange, Person and Chatham Area Program contract) was added to the SMC contract in 2012.
+Smoky Mountain Center (Now VAYA) soon followed suit, contracting with RHA to serve the western part of the state in 2011.
+OPC (Orange, Person and Chatham Area Program) contract was added to the SMC contract in 2012.
 Alliance contracted with RHA in 2013, making the DHH program statewide.

 RHA Health Services was granted a contract with the State Division of Mental Health to administer the DHH program.
 Initially, the contract was for $1.4 million.
 The contract grew to $1.6 million in the fiscal year 2018 and additional staff positions were added throughout the year.